pmean/build-website/text/06/AdditionsImprovements.md

 > -   [Stats: What is a common cause of
 >     variation?](www.childrensmercy.org/definitions/CommonCause.htm)
 >
-> I\'ve also added some more items about my book.
+> I've also added some more items about my book.
 I started an
-> \"Answer\" page for the \"On Your Own\" exercises that appear at the
+> "Answer" page for the "On Your Own" exercises that appear at the
 > end of each chapter.
 >
-> -   [Statistical Evidence: Answers to \"Own Your Own\"
+> -   [Statistical Evidence: Answers to "Own Your Own"
 >     exercises.](../evidence/answers.asp)
 >
 > This page is just getting started and I only have answers to two of